 Of course, doing one thing alone will not fix your student’s problem or dilemma.
 It won’t relieve the stress or cure depression or anxiety.
 But there’s power in one.
 Taking one small step, doing one small thing, may be the start to help your student feel empowered to move further.
-Once he has moved out of his current situation, even a little bit, he may be ready for yet another small change.
-Then, perhaps he’ll be more able to think about goal setting and the action plans that might get him to that goal.
+Once your student has moved out of their current situation, even a little bit, they may be ready for yet another small change.
+Then, perhaps they’ll be more able to think about goal setting and the action plans that might get them to that goal.

 As a college parent, you know that you cannot fix things, cannot do them for your student, cannot make them happen.
 But, as always, you can be the sounding board, perhaps the catalyst.
 You can nudge, prod, suggest, cajole.
 It will be up to your student to take the step.

 Talking to Your College Student About Stress

 Helping Your Student With Goal Setting – And Action Plans

 Five Steps to Help Your College Student Turn Around a Poor Semester